jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 **PWR_BUT** is a 5V level as pulled up internally by the TPS6590377.
 It is activated by pulling the signal to GND.

+(Actually, on BeagleBone AI, I believe PWR_BUT is pulled to 3.3V, but activation is still done by pulling the signal to GND.
+Also, a quick grounding of PWR_BUT will trigger a system event where shutdown can occur, but there is no hardware power-off function like on
+BeagleBone Black via this signal.
+It does, however, act as a hardware power-on.)

 **NOTE: DO NOT APPLY VOLTAGE TO ANY I/O PIN WHEN POWER IS NOT SUPPLIED TO THE BOARD.
 IT WILL DAMAGE THE PROCESSOR AND VOID THE WARRANTY.**

 **NO PINS ARE TO BE DRIVEN UNTIL AFTER THE SYS_RESET LINE GOES HIGH.**

+(On BeagleBone Black, SYS_RESET was a bi-directional signal, but it is only an output from BeagleBone AI to capes on BeagleBone AI.)

 **Table ?.
 Expansion Header P9 Pinout**

+(Please update the table to look reasonable on both web pages and in PDF.)

 | PIN | PROC | NAME | MODE0 | MODE1 | MODE2 | MODE3 | MODE4 | MODE5 | MODE6 | MODE7 | MODE8 | MODE9 | MODE10 | MODE11 | MODE12 | MODE13 | MODE14 |
 | --- | ---- | ---- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ------ | ------ | ------ | ------ | ------ |